QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 ## Inheriting An Existing Template {#template-inherits}

-The operator may create another template with an additional NTP server instance by inheriting the template created in {{template-creation}}.
-Only the message-body is shown as follows:
+The operator may create another template with an additional NTP server instance when inheriting the template created in {{template-creation}}.
+The configuration is shown as follows:

 ~~~~